-Divorce and Family Law Lawyer
+Divorce Lawyer and Family Law Attorney

 Whether in the negotiation room or the courtroom, Philip takes on complex issues with creativity and enthusiasm.
 Because of Philip’s extensive litigation background combined with his past experience as an elementary school teacher, clients get the benefit of a knowledgeable and experienced litigator as well as a compassionate individual.
 A father of three, Philip knows that divorce and family law clients want an attorney who understands everything from the value of a business to the value of being able to tuck their children in bed at night.